The decoy realism engine.

 What this looks like to a coercer

 The threat model is unchanged.
-A coercer with the ciphertext and your wrong password decrypts a plaintext.
+A coercer with the ciphertext, your two passwords, and the decoy control file decrypts a plaintext.
 The plaintext is, by construction, what we just described.
 It has the shape of a real credential of the type they expected to find.
 It is the right length.
-It checksum-fails or structurally-invalidates against the live system of record, which the coercer cannot verify in the moment.
+It passes every offline check (Luhn, mod-97, BIP39 checksum) but resolves to no live account at the system of record, which the coercer cannot query in the moment.

 What changes with the realism engine is the next move.
 If the coercer thinks they have caught you out, their next step is to try and use the credential.
 They cannot.
 It does not authenticate.
 Which means one of two things, from their point of view: either they have caught you with a real-but-expired credential, or they have caught you with a decoy.
 The construction guarantees they cannot tell which.